SteveNoyes/chatApp/README.md

 - View the optimal layout for the component depending on their device's screen size
 - **Bonus**: See the chat interface animate on the initial load

+- But how is this a chat app.
+More like Frontend Misnomer. **Bonus** if this made sense.

 ### Screenshot

 ![](./screenshot.jpg)